cosmos/cosmos-sdk/x/bank/README.md

 * Any of the coins do not have sending enabled
 * Any of the `to` addresses are restricted
 * Any of the coins are locked
+* The inputs and outputs do not correctly correspond to one another

 ### MsgUpdateParams